superdianuj/InfenionSense2Gol_Vital_signs_j/README.md

 # InfenionSense2Gol_Vital_signs
 This repository essential measures heart rate and breathing rate from I and Q signals of Infenion's Sense2Gol radar.
+The "extract_raw_data" file is edited from communication library of Infenion.